ds-modules/curriculum-guide/technology/computer-resources.md

 * 12 are checked out
 * 5 are in repair

+The above estimates may be out of date.
 To check the availability of laptops at the current time:

 1. Go to [http://oskicat.berkeley.edu/search/r](http://oskicat.berkeley.edu/search/r)
 2. Search for "CS C8"